 Monster Hunter Wilds Endgame Guide: What to Do After the Story

 You beat Zoh Shia.
-Credits rolled.
+Credits rolled at the end of Chapter 3.
 You might think you finished Monster Hunter Wilds.
 You did not.
-The story ending is just your ticket into High Rank, where the real game begins.
+That was just the end of Low Rank — your ticket into High Rank, where the real game begins.
 Here’s your roadmap from fresh High Rank hunter to taking down the hardest content in the game.

 Phase 1: Enter High Rank and Get Your Bearings

-Your Hunter Rank (HR) cap lifts from HR7, but new caps gate your progression through Chapters 4, 5, and 6.
+Chapter 4 kicks off High Rank.
+Every monster hits harder, has more health, and drops better materials.
+You’ll work through Chapters 4, 5, and 6, with HR caps gating your progression at each stage.
 The final cap unlocks after you defeat Arkveld at the end of Chapter 6.
 Until then, your priority is straightforward:

 What to do first